honey-comb/core/README.md

 ## Attention

 This is part core package HoneyComb CMS package.

+This package is for laravel version 5.5.*

+If you wish to use [laravel 5.6.* version click here](https://github.com/honey-comb/core/tree/master "laravel 5.5.* version")

 ## Requirement